Paxa/fast_excel/README.md

 workbook.close
 ```

-This repositiry and gem contain precompiled [libxlsxwriter](https://github.com/jmcnamara/libxlsxwriter) for MacOs, Linux with glibc and Alpine Linux
+This repositiry and gem contain sources of [libxlsxwriter](https://github.com/jmcnamara/libxlsxwriter)